PremPatel8/React_Native_App_Apolita/README.md

-In the frontend directory run: npm install and to install material UI extension run: npm install @material-ui/core
+In the frontend directory run: npm install
+And to install material UI extension run: npm install @material-ui/core To run the app: npm start